deic-dk/pod_manifests/nextcloud_dev.md

 This pod is for development only.
 A first deployment will take 30+ minutes.

-For a quicker test deployment, use the image `nextcloud`.
+For a quicker deployment, use the image `nextcloud`.

 Nextcloud is installed in `/var/www/nextcloud/nextcloud`.
 Data is kept in `/var/www/nextcloud/data`.